LanceMinecraftFBA/LauraChatManager/README.md

 # LauraChatManager
-A new Telegram chat manager bot from FBA team.
+A new Telegram chat manager bot by FBA team.

 NuGet packages/class:
 - Newtonsoft.Json